vesterheim/vesterheim.github.io/events/annual/nordic-fest/index.md

 Vesterheim highlights during Nordic Fest include:

+* Nordic Fest is a great time for families at Vesterheim.
+There are many things to do for free on the museum campus, and there will be a special family rate of $25 to the museum’s Main Building on Friday and Saturday.
+Also, the museum has a fun adventure guide, especially for families.
+Inquire at the museum for how children can explore Vesterheim and earn a prize.

-* [_The National Exhibition of Folk Art in the Norwegian Tradition_](/exhibitions/special/national-exhibition-of-folk-art-in-the-norwegian-tradition/)- Now of view!
+* [_The National Exhibition of Folk Art in the Norwegian Tradition_](/exhibitions/special/national-exhibition-of-folk-art-in-the-norwegian-tradition/)- Now on view!
 Exceptional pieces of knifemaking, rosemaling, weaving, and woodworking by some of the best contemporary American artists.
 Many of the pieces will be for sale by silent auction.

 * Folk Art Banquet - Honor this year’s Gold Medalists and Ribbon Winners of The National Exhibition.
 Norwegian instructors will give presentations.
 Artists and art enthusiasts are all welcome!
 Find more info and how to make reservations [here](http://vesterheim.org/events/annual/folk-art-banquet/).